lanavirsen/BrickBreaker-Extended/README.md

 dotnet test BrickBreaker.sln
 ```

-The web client exposes an API URL textbox on the landing page so you can switch between the hosted API (`https://brickbreaker-api.delightfulsky-8a169c96.swedencentral.azurecontainerapps.io` by default) and a local build (`https://localhost:5080` or `http://127.0.0.1:5080`).
+The web client exposes an API URL textbox on the landing page so you can switch between the hosted API and a local build.
 WinForms and Spectre.Console read the backend URL from the `BRICKBREAKER_API_URL` environment variable (or `clientsettings.json`/command-line overrides) so all UI layers can point at the same API without recompiling.

 ### Configure Supabase/PostgreSQL